DragonKorn1/Weed-Classifier-in-Yolov5/README.md

-This is the fundamental use for weed clasifier.
+This is the fundamental use for weed classifier.

 1. Label the pictures you want to train in Labelling Program
       - [labelImg](https://github.com/HumanSignal/labelImg)